Skip to main content

 Participants, selected on the basis of Eni's recruitment needs, will be offered a Higher Level Training and Research Apprenticeship Contract, effective for the entire duration of the Master’s.

-Applications are open until 17 June 2024 at 2pm; read the announcement and follow the instructions.
+Applications are open until June 25, 2025, at 2 p.m. - Italian time.
+Read the call for applications and follow the instructions.

 Who it is aimed at?